Jimmy Steele (Irish republican)

-Jimmy Steele (8 August 1907 – 9 August 1970) was born in Belfast, Ireland and was one of the most prominent Irish Republican Army (IRA) men in Belfast after the Irish Civil War.
-Steele was an Irish republican who spent most of his life in jail as a result of his activities with the IRA.
+Jimmy Steele (8 August 1907 – 9 August 1970) was an Irish republican militant.
+He was one of the most prominent Irish Republican Army (IRA) men in Belfast after the Irish Civil War who held practically every senior position in the Northern Command of the IRA.
+Later in life Steele publicly denounced the leadership of the IRA which was a prelude to the split in the IRA (Official and Provisional Irish Republican Army).
+Steele founded and edited several Irish Republican publications.
+Steele spent a large portion of his life (20 years) in jails as a result of his actions against British security forces.

 Steele joined Fianna Éireann in 1920 during the Irish War of Independence and later went on to join the IRA.
 He was arrested in 1923 and again in 1924 and imprisoned in Crumlin Road Gaol.
 After his release in 1925, Steele helped in the re-organisation of the IRA's Belfast Brigade.

 In the summer of 1935 Steele led IRA units in the defense of Catholic homes during the Lancaster Street riots (see The Troubles in Northern Ireland (1920–1922)).
 Also in 1935, Steele led an IRA raid on a RUC base within the grounds of Campbell College, a school in the east of the city.
 The raid was unsuccessful due to a tip-off, and Steele managed to escape.
 The following year he was arrested for the raid along with several other IRA members and again sent to Crumlin Road Gaol on a five year sentence.
 While in jail, Steele was one of eight Irish Republican prisoners conducting a hunger strike demanding political status.
-In 1943 Steele, along with Patrick Donnelly, Ned Maguire and Hugh McAteer escaped from the Gaol.
-Shortly afterwards he was appointed adjutant of the Northern Command.
-While on the run he helped 21 prisoners escape from jail on 20 March 1943, this was known as The Big Derry Jail Escape.
+During this time Jimmy Steele spent 32 days on hunger strike.